maixnor/wu-quartz/content/semester 2/Game Theory.md

 - not all players have all knowledge
 ## Nash Equilibrium
 - [[Nash Equilibrium]]
-- for all players the utility has been maximized
+- for all players the utility has been maximized given the actions of the other players
-	- i.e. sticking to the current (best) option, since every other option is inferior
+	- i.e. sticking to the current (best) option, since every other option is inferior for every player
-- there can be more than one [[nash equilibrium]], but there must always be one
+- there can be more than one [[nash equilibrium]], but there must always be at least one
 - [[Nash Equilibrium#Math|mathematical notation]]

 ## Payoff Matrix